-2.1.
-ACT V A LITTLE BIT OF PLATO

-explicitly in Republic, probably his most famous book, ostensibly a treatise on politics and good governance.
-It's here where he describes how a city should be ruled, certainly not by popular election, but by the training of a special category of people bred and educated in order to be rulers, the philosopher-kings, the guardians.
-Their lives would be scripted from early ages, living communally, and essentially the pool of potential candidates for leadership.
-Their educations would be scripted as well, relying on an intensive study of mathematics to create a habit of mind.
-The goal is for them to be completely comfortable with the most abstract concepts, including Justice and what's Good.
-Learning mathematics is a primary route to that appreciation.
+Plato's contribution to science is not any particular theory or practice, but as (gerl70) 1603 suggests it is more his philosophy of science that we value.
+This is laid out most 1604 explicitly in Republic, probably his most famous book, ostensibly a treatise on politics 1605 and good governance.
+It's here where he describes how a city should be ruled, 1606 certainly not by popular election, but by the training of a special category of people 1607 bred and educated in order to be rulers, the philosopher-kings, the guardians.
+Their 1608 lives would be scripted from early ages, living communally, and essentially the 1609 pool of potential candidates for leadership.
+Their educations would be scripted 1610 as well, relying on an intensive study of mathematics to create a habit of mind.
+1611 The goal is for them to be completely comfortable with the most abstract concepts, 1612 including Justice and what's Good.
+Learning mathematics is a primary route to 1613 that appreciation.
 Republic includes a few analogies to try to get Plato's point across.
-Two are relevant for physics.
+1614 Two are relevant for physics.
+1615

-Analogy of the Divided Line.
+1616 Analogy of the Divided Line.

-Along with the Allegory of the Cave, the "Analogy of the Divided Line" is important for Plato and I think important for physics-as Galileo and modern physics will eventually enlighten for us.
-A rendition of the Divided Line is in Figure ??.
-What we can know is a hierarchy, from muddled to perfectly clear and divides into two broad "realms," one representing our Becoming world-The Visible Realm-which we occupy in everyday life, and the other representing the Being world-The Intelligible Realm-which is outside of space and time and only recognized through thought.
+Along with the Allegory of the Cave, the "Analogy of the Divided Line" is important 1617 for Plato and I think important for physics-as Galileo and modern physics will 1618 eventually enlighten for us.
+A rendition of the Divided Line is in Figure 2.1.
+What 1619 we can know is a hierarchy, from muddled to perfectly clear and divides into 1620 two broad "realms," one representing our Becoming world-The Visible Realm- 1621 which we occupy in everyday life, and the other representing the Being world-The 1622 Intelligible Realm-which is outside of space and time and only recognized through 1623 thought.
+1624 second stage are actual, everyday objects themselves, and the knowledge we have about them are opinion and belief gleaned through our (untrustworthy) senses.
+Taken together these two stages constitute our knowledge of our everyday world, where things change: the Visible Realm is where we use our senses and dreams to navigate our lives.

-Figure 2.1: The line represents a kind of knowledge-hierarchy, from unclear to perfectly clear.
 The Becoming realm is broken into two levels of which the objects of the first, and lowest segment are shadows and illusions of objects in our experience.
 The shaky knowledge we have about them are mere illusion and dreams.
-The objects of the second stage are actual, everyday objects themselves, and the knowledge we have about them are opinion and belief gleaned through our (untrustworthy) senses.
-Taken together these two stages constitute our knowledge of our everyday world, where things change: the Visible Realm is where we use our senses and dreams to navigate our lives.
+The objects of the

+Figure 2.1: The line represents a kind of knowledge-hierarchy, from unclear to perfectly clear.

 The Intelligible Realm is only accessible through thought and reason and is likewise divided into two more sophisticated segments.
 The first of these includes knowledge gained through mathematics and hypotheticals (think high school geometry) about which we have knowledge through reasoning.
 And finally, the highest segment of the Intelligible Realm is of the Forms, the pinnacle of clarity, "beyond hypothesis" which is aspirational, not easily realizable.

 Earlier I opined that "degrees of knowing" is a more modern way of thinking and the Divided Line actually sneaks up on just that.
 As we'll see when we study Galileo, there is a realm of the universe which is very hard to observe (on Earth) but which is our goal when we theorize about nature.
 So I'm not quite willing to pass this off as silly, while at the same time I don't agree with the realm of the Forms as an ethereal parallel universe that we cannot access but through rationality.
 Stay tuned.

-Allegory of the Cave.
+1646 Allegory of the Cave.